-- · MyID user on the MyID database:

 - db datareader required for reading data.

 - db datawriter required for writing data.

 - db_owner required for creating schema objects; for example, temporary tables created by stored procedures.

-- · MyID user on the authentication database:
+- MyID archive user on the archive database (if you are using a separate login for the archive database):

-- db_datareader required for reading data.
+- db datareader required for reading data.

-- db_datawriter required for writing data.
+- db datawriter required for writing data.

 - db_owner required for creating schema objects; for example, temporary tables created by stored procedures.

-- · MyID Authentication user on the MyID database:
+- MyID archive user on the MyID database (if you are using a separate login for the archive database):

-- db_datareader required for reading data.

-- MyID Authentication user on the authentication database:

-- db_datareader required for reading data.
+- db datareader required for reading data.

-- $db_datawriter-required$ for writing data.
+- db datawriter required for writing data.

 - db_owner required for creating schema objects; for example, temporary tables created by stored procedures.